JunlinJing/jjing-neuro/_pages/about.md

 # About Me

-I am a neuroscience researcher focusing on brain functional network analysis and neuroimaging.
-My research integrates computational methods with neuroimaging data to understand brain connectivity patterns in various neurological conditions.
+I am a neuroscience researcher passionate about understanding the brain and developing intelligent systems.
+My research focuses on functional neuroimaging and brain connectivity analysis, particularly in understanding brain network characteristics in various neurological conditions.

-## Contact Information

-- **Email:** Junlin.Jing@med.uni-muenchen.de
-- **Phone:** (+49)1744834588
-- **Location:** Munich, Germany

 ## Education